 She said, “Wow, you must’ve been blown away.”

 I said, “Rena, it felt as if the clouds parted, and Jesus had come down from the heavens himself to bless me.
 I was completely flabbergasted and honored that she had read my book.”

 For months after that I felt like I was floating on air.
 Can you imagine?
 Someone who’s work you admire, tells you that your work is “good.”

-I continued working at the school and never again saw Annemarie, but always remembered our brief, yet powerful, interaction.
+I continued working at the school and never again saw Annemarie, but always remembered our brief, and unforgettable interaction.

 A few years later, I received an invitation to the 35th Anniversary Celebration of the Natural Gourmet Cooking School.
 Of course, I was excited to attend but, nothing could prepare me for what I saw on the invitation.

 Annemarie’s cooking school wanted to honor me with an Award for Excellence in Health Supportive Food Education.

 For me, that was like winning the Nobel Peace Prize!

 Some people look up to pop stars and celebrities.
 The people that inspire me to do my work are healers, sages (wise men and women), philosophers and teachers.